Bundaberg North

 Bundaberg North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 18 projects that may impact the region.
+AreaSearch has identified 18 projects that could impact this region.
 Notable ones include Edenbrook Estate, Belle Eden Estate Extensions, Young Street Residential Subdivision, and Bundaberg Solar Farm.
-The following list details those considered most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.